cajthamlmatej/master-thesis/docs/docs/extending/source/client.md

 ## Debugging

-In player you can debug the interactivity properties, variables and plugins by adding a query parameter `?debug=true` to the URL.
+In player you can debug the interactivity properties, variables and plugins by adding a query parameter `?debug=true` or `&debug=true` to the URL.